GSA-TTS/10x-website/investments/03-investing-in-science-medicine-environment.md

 ---
-title: Findable, Useful Federal Statistical Data
+title: Scientific, Health and Environmental Data
 subtitle: How can the government make its wealth of scientific and statistical data easier to consume and deploy through exceptional digital experiences?
 description: Federal agencies that promote and practice science, medicine, environmental, and other related fields sit atop research data and other insights.
 With enormous potential benefits across many user groups within the public, from academia to business and more, the problem is that the information can be hard to find and use.
 excerpt: |-